Hope is being able to see that there is light despite all of the darkness.

 Before I get too far into the muck and grime, let’s catch up to the dumpster fire known as my life.

-Even though my latest fall, literal this time and was on the first day of this month.
-I was in quite a lot of pain and on an opioid for much of the day.
+Even though my latest fall, literal this time and was on the first day of this month, it is still affecting me negatively.
+That probably makes sense, but it has affected me in ways seemingly unrelated to the injury and surgery.
+I am in quite a lot of pain and on an opioid for much of the day.
 At least the time under their effects each day is decreasing.
 I can type with two hands without hurting too much, so that is good.
 Even though it may not seem like it, I have a high pain tolerance.
-Mostly because even when not hurt, I am in pain every single day of my life.
-Depression is also helpful here because it really does deaden nerves.
-I can accidentally cut myself and not even know until I notice blood dripping on the floor or whatever.
+Mostly it is because when not hurt, I am in pain every single day of my life.
+In the past, I had severely cut my hand and did not notice it for a while.
+Despite the blood dripping and had similar reactions to burns.
+I often do not feel it.
+Depression is helpful here because it really does deaden nerves.
 I hate most pain medications with a passion, so if I willingly take the pills, you know I am really suffering.

 hero loser of this story is incapable of learning.
 Confused?

 I am not really sure exactly what happened, or more precisely, what caused it.
-It was at the 15.57-mile mark, that is what my bike computer said anyway.
+It was at the 15.57-mile mark.
+That is what my bike computer said.
 I was going at a good pace, at least for me.
 I remember looking down a minute or two before the accident and seeing that I was going around 18 MPH.
 I doubt I was going faster than that when it happened.
 There are no super tight curves on this trail.
 This curve was the only tricky one, and I had ridden past it dozens of times this summer.
 It seems that I hit a pine cone or a large-ish rock, I do not know.